 Note: If state law provides better benefits such as under the New York Sick Leave Act, you must provide the greater benefit to employees.

-For wages paid between 3/12/20 – 12/31/20, the employer’s portion of Social Security taxes (but not Medicare taxes) are deferred beginning on the date of enactment through 12/31/20.
+For wages paid between 3/12/20 – 12/31/20, the employer’s portion of Social Security taxes (but not Medicare taxes) may be deferred beginning on the date of enactment through 12/31/20.
 Employers are allowed to stop depositing their share of Social Security taxes.
 Taxes withheld from employees and the employer’s Medicare taxes still must be paid timely.
 Half of the deferred taxes are due by 12/31/2021 and half are due 12/31/2022.

 One half of a self-employed person’s Social Security portion of Self-Employment Tax (6.2%) is also deferred until 2021 and 2022 as above.
 Installments of estimated tax payments for 2020 are therefore also reduced.
 Instead 50% of the deferred taxes are due 12/31/21 and the other half are due 12/31/22 with no penalties or interest.

 How Do I Obtain This Benefit: Notify your payroll company that you want to defer your payroll taxes.
 Keep in mind this will become a longer-term liability.
-If you apply for the PPP loan you must pay back the deferral of taxes.

 Credit Amount: 50% of employee’s wages, up to $10,000 in wages for the year, that are paid between 3/12/20-12/31/20, in eligible payroll quarters.
 (Max $5,000 credit per employee)

 An eligible payroll quarter is any payroll quarter in 2020 where either:

 1. For any part of the quarter the business is completely or partially closed, due to government order related to Coronavirus, or